CuteOne/BadRotations/README.md

 If you have code to improve a class you can send a "pull request".
 We will look over it and may merge it with BadBoy.

-Current Coders: ragnar, Defmaster, CuteOne
+Current Coders: CuteOne, kuukuukuatchu

+Pausing Coders until Legion: ragnar, Defmaster

 If you want to know what changes read the commit messages.
 Most of the time they contain the most changes.